PhaseRush/Aspect/README.md

 | setinv | - | For use by dev only | `$setinv \[x]` |

+#### Other Commands
+dictfilter :: filter the entire english dictionary by some regex or substring wyr :: would you rather face :: demographic recognition given image of face uwu :: spams uwu (or other text) over target's pfp upscale :: upscales image using Waifu2x sweep :: minesweeper game

 #### WIP Commands:
 - [ ] General: fetch: command that searches google and compiles keywords and top image
 - [ ] Google image search